livetrails/targetjs/README.md

 Similar to `onImperativeStep`, but it is triggered when an imperative target completes.
 If multiple targets are expected to complete, you can use `on${targetName}End` instead.
 For example, `onWidthEnd` is called when the `width` target gets completed.

 13. **initialValue**
-This is only property.
+This is only a property.
 It defines the initial value of the actual value.

 3. **active**
 This is only a property.
 It indicates whether the target is ready for execution.
 When set to false, it behaves similarly to a `_ `prefix.
 By default, all targets are active, so setting it to true is unnecessary.